 “Image quality” is obviously set to RAW, since I only shoot RAW.
 “NEF (RAW) recording” is always set on mine to 14-bit Lossless compressed.
 I choose 14-bit to get the best image quality the camera can provide and “Lossless” compression results in much smaller files than “Uncompressed”.
 “White Balance” is Auto and all other settings like Picture Controls, Active D-Lighting, HDR, etc. are turned off, since none of them (with the exception of “Long Exposure NR”) affect RAW images.
 Remember, RAW files contain non-manipulated data and require post-processing, so the above settings only impact two things: images displayed by your camera’s LCD screen (each RAW file contains a full-size JPEG image, which is what is used to display images) and if you use Nikon’s proprietary software like Capture NX, those settings can be applied to RAW images automatically.
 Since I use Lightroom to store and process my images, the second part does not apply to me.
 And I also do not care for how images are displayed on the camera’s LCD, so I leave everything turned off.

 The big menu setting that I frequently change is “ISO sensitivity settings”.
 When shooting hand-held, I mostly use Auto ISO, because it is a great feature that saves me a lot of time.
 Instead of specifying ISO for every shot, I just have it set on Auto, with its base ISO set to 100, Maximum sensitivity set to 3200 (my personal limit for “acceptable” noise levels) and Minimum shutter speed set to “Auto”.
 The “Auto” minimum shutter speed setting is great, because it reads the focal length of the attached lens and automatically adjusts the minimum shutter speed to the focal length of the lens.
-Since the Nikon D800 / D800E are very demanding cameras in terms of technique, I tune the Minimum shutter speed Auto to be one step closer to “Faster”, which basically doubles the minimum shutter speed.
+Since the Nikon D800 / D800E are very demanding cameras in terms of technique, I tune the Minimum shutter speed Auto to be one step closer to “Faster”, which basically makes the minimum shutter speed twice as fast.
 For example, if I have a 50mm lens mounted on the camera, my minimum shutter speed will go from 1/50 to 1/100 of a second with one step up.
-If I move it all the way to the end (Faster), it will double the shutter speed again to 1/200 of a second.
+If I move it all the way to the end (Faster), it will speed up the shutter speed again to 1/200 of a second.
 When using a VR lens, I often lower the “Auto” minimum shutter speed to “Slower”.
 Unfortunately, Nikon has not yet implemented a way to automatically compensate for VR, so you have to adjust this setting based on the lens you are using.
 When photographing landscapes or architecture with the camera mounted on a tripod, I turn Auto ISO off and use ISO 100 for the highest dynamic range and lowest noise levels.

 Custom Setting Menu